-- On site Surveillance Audit dates were January 22nd to 29th 2012. - On-site audits were performed by Max Stocker and Clare Murray, Team Leader.
+- On site Surveillance Audit dates were February 1-9th 2011. - On-site audits were performed by Max Stocker, Lead Assessor and Dave Garforth, Lead Auditor.

-Meetings generally consisted of a 90-180 minute discussion with pre-set generic agenda used in each case.
+Meetings generally consisted of a 90-180 minute discussion with an pre-set generic agenda used in each case.
 The agenda was set out so as to allow specific stakeholder interests and concerns to be covered through a structured approach.
 Client fishery meetings had their own specific Agendas and consisted of a more lengthy exchange and consultation.

 Information and notes from the consultation phase of the assessment were combined with a review of formal documentation from science and management agencies, regulatory amendments and the direct evidence collected during each of the client consultation meetings.
+The review was performed using the standard MSC procedures, FAM and TAB/PA's and relevant to the surveillance audit.

-Overall, the surveillance audit took place at various periods, both on-site and off-site from January 3^{rd} to February 21^{st} 2012.
+Overall, the surveillance audit took place at various periods, both on-site and off-site from January 3rd to March 16th 2011.